aws-cloudformation/aws-cloudformation-resource-providers-organizations/aws-organizations-policy/docs/README.md

 #### Content

-The Policy text content
+The Policy text content.
+For AWS CloudFormation templates formatted in YAML, you can provide the policy in JSON or YAML format.
+AWS CloudFormation always converts a YAML policy to JSON format before submitting it.

 _Required_: Yes

-_Type_: String
+_Type_: Map, String

 _Minimum_: <code>1</code>